 strength, might, efficiency, wealth, army

 It means power and might!
-A virtuous woman is powerful!
+Virtuous women are powerful!
+This woman is a strong woman.

 Many people hear this verse and think of virtue as we know it in English.
-We think of pure and high moral standards, but that is not the word the original language references here with regards to a virtuous woman.
+We think of pure and high moral standards, but that is not the word the original language references here with regards to this godly woman.

 Here it describes great strength like an army!